-Your agents (still) have an expiration date.
+Your contact center agents have an expiration date

+Did you ever think your agents have an expiration date?
 Many of us in call centers chase the holy grail of higher agent tenure, assuming that agents will use the additional knowledge and experience attained through tenure to better serve customers.
 The unfortunate reality, according to customers, the more tenured agents don’t deliver a better customer experience; they deliver a worse one, despite being armed with all of the knowledge and skills that “rookies” are thought to be acquiring.
 And, that customer experience continues to diminish the longer your agents languish in your call center.

 While this finding is clearly interesting, it’s really bad news for many organizations that have tenured agents that far exceed the peak of the performance curve (including company 1 with an average agent tenure of 3.56 years).
 Every day, week and month that an agent remains employed past their peak, they’re putting your most important relationships in jeopardy!!

+So, agents have an expiration date.
 The good news is that there are many ways to extend your agents’ value past the expiration date.
 All methods to extend expiration require that you stop the focus on the arbitrary metric of tenure and shift your attention to building agent engagement.
 Engaged agents not only remain in your employ longer, but they also contribute positively to the customer experience because they are emotionally invested in your organization and the relationships that help it flourish.
 Below are a few suggestions to extend your agent expiration date:

 - Promote agents reaching the end of their peak performance curve into escalation agents – Every call center receives those calls from unusually irate customers who refuse to talk to a “regular” agent and demand the attention of a higher-up.
 Some agents stagnate because they’re bored.
 Assign them to handle these escalated calls and watch them step up to the challenge!